 For houses and townhouses, you need either a full scaffold or movable access towers.

 Needless to say that a full scaffold system is far more expensive than movable towers and reaching a very high chimney can be costly.

-When gathering prices for repointing work, we suggest you shop around as some tradespeople or businesses own towers while others will need to bring in the services of an eternal scaffold company.
+When gathering prices for repointing work, we suggest you shop around as some tradespeople or businesses own towers while others will need to bring in the services of an external scaffold company.